Skip to main content

 Sale of Goods Act (various provisions apply to business sales)

 The Sale of Goods Act 1923 (NSW) also imposes strict conditions on sellers.
-When the purpose of a horse id disclosed, it must also be fit for this purpose.
-Provided the purchaser relies on the seller’s skill or judgement.
-In this case the seller must be in the business of supplying horses.
+When the purpose of a horse is disclosed, it must also be fit for this purpose.
+Provided the purchaser relies on the seller’s skill or judgment.
+In this case, the seller must be in the business of supplying horses.

 A seller who deals in goods of a certain description also provides an implied condition that the horse is of merchantable quality (section 19).
 For example, the horse must be fit for the purpose or purposes for which horses are commonly bought.
-Thus as is reasonable to an expect having regard to their price and description.
+Thus, it is reasonable to expect with regard to their price and description.
 A contract cannot exclude this provision.
-An examination by a purchaser may exclude the condition as to any defect.
-Especially if the examination should have revealed that defect initially.
-When selling a horse, a seller should encourage a purchaser to carry out an examination of the horse.
-Including both as to riding the horse and an expert veterinarian examination.
+An examination by a purchaser may exclude the condition as to any defect especially if the examination should have revealed that defect initially.
+When selling a horse, a seller should encourage a purchaser to carry out an examination of the horse, including both as to riding the horse and an expert veterinarian examination.

 Contract between Seller and Buyer (applicable to sales in business and trade)